 Energy is a must-see exhibition held in September each year, showcasing visual art produced by school students across the Cairns region.
 Energy presents the best young and emerging artists of the Cairns region with a level of professionalism and maturity well beyond their years.

 There is the opportunity for featuring pieces to be submitted to the Creative Generations Awards.

 For more information on program dates and timing, please visit www.tanksartscentre.com

 Community Murals Program

-Council supports a range of community-based mural projects - especially those that contribute to revitalising our neighbourhoods and public spaces.
+Council supports a range of community-based mural projects - especially those that contribute to revitalising and restore our neighbourhoods, communities and public spaces.

 If you would like to install a mural on Council owned or controlled land, please read and complete the Community Murals Program application form ( DOC, 1.13 MB ).

 Applications will be assessed by a panel against a range of criteria, including location, process and project management, the proposed artwork and budget.

 For more information about the program, contact the Curator at Tanks Arts Centre on 4032 6609 or email TanksCurator@cairns.qld.gov.au